Frequently Asked Questions About the Impact100 South Jersey Grant Process

 What kind of communication from Impact100 SJ can we expect during the grant process?

 We will initially notify you that we have received your application for Eligibility Review, and, once that has been reviewed, whether you have been invited to submit a full proposal.
 If you submit a proposal, we will then notify you as to whether we are requesting a site visit.
 After all site visits have been completed, we will then let you know if your organization has been selected as a finalist.

 In order for our grant review to be fair, we do not respond to any unsolicited communication apart from questions about the guidelines or the grants process, which may be directed to us at firstname.lastname@example.org.

 Is there a period of time in which the grant money must be spent?

-The organization awarded the core mission grant has up to 24 months to spend the grant funds.
-We request the organizations receiving the general operating support grants to provide us with a summary of how the funds were spent 12 months after the receiving the grant.
+The organization awarded the Core Mission Grant has up to 24 months to spend the grant funds.
+We request the organizations receiving the general operating support grants provide us with a summary of their past year’s activity 12 months after the receiving the grant.

 Prior to the release of grant funds, the recipient must complete an Impact100 SJ Grant Agreement.
 The Grant Agreement does two things: it provides us with a means for tracking that the grant funds are spent in manner consistent with the project that was voted on by the Impact100 SJ membership.
 It also provides the grantee with an opportunity to develop, in partnership with the Grants Chair of Impact100SJ, a workable timetable for distributing the funds over the two-year period of the grant.